AakLak/RSBotSpot/content/post/runescape-script-review/encoded-woodcut-tribot.md

 ---

-[Encoded's Auto Woodcutter](https://tribot.org/forums/topic/20641-auto-woodcutter/) is one of the most popular free Oldschool Runescape Woodcutting scripts at TRiBot.
+[Encoded's Auto Woodcutter](https://tribot.org/forums/topic/20641-auto-woodcutter/) is one of the most popular free Old School Runescape Woodcutting scripts at TRiBot.
 Created by [Encoded](https://tribot.org/forums/profile/5906-encoded), a TRiBot developer, and scripter since 2013, you know you'll be getting a quality product!
 <!--more-->

 ## Real Results